Rabergsel/DSharpPlus.SettingsManager/README.md

 This package is under heavy development and may undergo frequent changes.
 It's recommended to keep an eye on updates and consult the documentation for any breaking changes.

+## TODO
+- User settings
-User Settings are coming soon.
+- Complete generic User Settings
+- More customization